-During 2012, the Board updated the basic training program (760 hours) from when it was first created in 2001.
-Merit training was offered, including several web-based training programs.
+During 2013, the Board continued to revise and update the basic training program (760 hours) Merit training was offered, including several web-based training programs.
 The Board continues to focus on revising the continuing education program.

 Activities of the Board, and its staff, as well as training programs, are supported independent of the PCCD General Fund budget.
 This is accomplished through a surcharge on all legal papers served by sheriffs' offices.
 PCCD is responsible for making disbursements from the Deputy Sheriffs' Education and Training Account, a restricted receipts account maintained by the Office of State Treasurer, for the costs of the training program, its administration, and the expenses of the Board.